Same-sex marriage — wedding isn't the challenge, but more serious legal issues are the divorce, alimony and domestic violence

 3. Will a man in the same-sex marriage be compelled to pay maintenance to the woman he had married but whom he is divorcing and her children?

-4. Would hermaphrodites be allowed to marry each other and later on divorce?
+4. Would intersex be allowed to marry each other and later on divorce?

 5. Would the provisions of Domestic Violence Act apply to the same sex marriage more particularly to WW category given the fact that it targets the husband and his family?